What Causes Inflammation? 7 Key Contributors

 There are seven leading factors that cause inflammation in the body.
 Many of these factors are related to diet and lifestyle and can be modified.

-It is important to understand these major factors so you can address them in your body in order to keep inflammation under control.
+It is important to understand these major factors so you can address them in your body to keep inflammation under control.

 Inflammatory Diet